bgin/RF-EMT/README.md

 # Electromagnetic Engineering Modeling Toolkit

-This project provides a high-fidelity simulation framework for Radar, Telecommunication and Electro-Optical (EO) systems.
+This project provides a high-fidelity simulation framework for Radar,Telecommunication and the other Radio-frequency engineering systems.
 The goal is to achieve realistic, design-level system modeling and simulation, following standards and methodologies found in advanced engineering and technical literature.

 ## Key Features

 - **Comprehensive System Modeling:**
-  Models core components of radar and electro-optical systems, including analytical Radar Cross Section (RCS) calculations and antennae radiation characteristics.
+  Models core components of Radar and Telecommunication systems , including analytical Radar Cross Section (RCS) calculations and antennae radiation patterns.
 - **Performance-Optimized Kernels:**
   Implements highly optimized algorithms, leveraging Intel Intrinsics (SSE/AVX/AVX2/AVX512) for massive manual vectorization.
 Compiler-level autovectorization is used for descriptive statistics and profiling.
 - **GPGPU Acceleration:**